 It’s been a long week… heck, it’s been a long year!
 I love my little guys but they are 90 to nothin’ and this mama hasn’t had time to do anything!
 Well, I am coming out of recipe posting freeze to bring you this delicious recipe!
 It’s amazing that this cake is gluten-free, grain-free and can be made nut and dairy-free and still taste amazing!
+This tastes just like the ones you get from a gluten free bakery.
 I should have called it my Magic Cake!

 If your event is held indoors whether it is a big hall or someone’s home, feel free to use a filling that has to be refrigerated.
 Cream cheese, custards, pastry cream, whipped cream, puddings, and any mousse type fillings that include fresh fruit are perfect for these venues.
 Cakes can remain refrigerated until right before serving.
 Let people know when they request these fillings that there needs to be space in the refrigerator to store the cake until serving.
 A lot of people fill the refrigerators with everything else and then have to scramble to find room for the cake.
 It cannot sit out for a long period of time or there will be a disaster.

 The art of decorating cakes takes place when a man or woman has turned the kitchen into an art studio. you will get more art related info here also you will get business idea from it.
 When a cake is decorated in an artistic design it is pleasing to both the creator and the recipient.
 Creating a cake does not have to be a stressful experience, you just need to get creative.
 Don’t be afraid to try new ideas and techniques.
 For the amateur, it is the simple cake decorating tips, which are the best ways to help you get started.
 Decorating can be as simple as using a stencil and dusting confectioner’s sugar or cocoa powder on the top of a cake.
 You can buy the best durian cake in Singapore here.